10 Best Weekend Getaways from NYC

 What I loved best:

-One of my favorite parts at Hull-O-Farms was the family-style meals, where hearty home-cooked food brought us together at the table and made us feel like part of the farm family.
+One of my favorite parts at Hull-O-Farms was the family-style meals.
+Home-cooked food brought us together at the table and made us feel like part of the farm family.

-I was fascinated to learn that the home dates back to the 1830s and once belonged to Judge Richard Kellogg, giving the entire property a sense of history.
+Later we checked into 34 State nearby.
+I loved how peaceful and affordable it felt compared to big city hotels.
+I was fascinated to learn that 34 State dates back to the 1830s.
+It once belonged to Judge Richard Kellogg, giving the entire property a sense of history.

-We stayed in the Barrow Suite for two nights over the weekend, which was beautifully designed, and decorated with John D. Barrow artwork, antiques, and a comfortable sitting area.
+We stayed in the Barrow Suite for two nights over the weekend.
+It was so was beautifully designed, decorated with John D. Barrow artwork, antiques, and a comfortable sitting area.
 I appreciated luxury touches like 500 thread count linens, Frette bathrobes and an in-suite white noise machine.

 To book, check availability or prices for the 4-star 34 State.